raulvazquez7/medical-bot/README.md

     *   The purely semantic search on Pinecone (`alpha = 1.0`) performed on-par with the original Supabase baseline, confirming its effectiveness.
     *   However, any introduction of keyword-based search (`alpha < 1.0`) consistently **degraded performance** across all key metrics (F1-Score, MRR, Precision, Recall) for the existing `golden_dataset`.
 *   **Decision:** For the current, predominantly conceptual question set, the added complexity of a hybrid search system did not provide a net benefit and introduced a risk of performance degradation.
 The experiment was documented, and the project reverted to the simpler, more robust, and equally performant Supabase/pgvector architecture.
 This provides a valuable baseline for future work, should the system need to handle more keyword-sensitive queries.

+### Experiment: Optimizing Embeddings and Re-Ranking

+A final experiment was conducted to push the limits of the retrieval pipeline by testing a state-of-the-art embedding model against a powerful re-ranker.

+*   **Hypothesis:** Migrating from OpenAI's embeddings to a newer, specialized model (Google's `gemini-embedding-001`) and adding a re-ranking layer (Cohere Rerank) would yield significant improvements.
+*   **Implementation:**
+    1. The entire data pipeline was migrated to use `gemini-embedding-001`, including optimizations like specifying `task_type` for queries (`retrieval_query`) and documents (`retrieval_document`).
+    2. A controlled A/B test was performed using the evaluation framework's re-ranking capability.
+*   **Results:**
+    *   **Google Embeddings Baseline:** The migration to `gemini-embedding-001` alone caused a **dramatic performance increase**, with the **F1-Score jumping from 39.65% to 47.87% (+8.2 points)**.
+This established a new, powerful baseline, validating the quality of the new embedding model.
+    *   **Re-Ranking Impact:** When the Cohere re-ranker was applied on top of this strong baseline, performance metrics consistently **decreased** (F1-Score dropped to 46.20%).
+The data revealed a "performance ceiling": Google's embedding model's initial ranking is so accurate for this dataset that the secondary re-ranking step introduces noise and degrades the results.
+*   **Decision:** The optimal retrieval architecture was determined to be **`gemini-embedding-001` used standalone**.
+The re-ranker was disabled from the production configuration, proving that for this use case, a simpler, faster, and cheaper architecture is also the most accurate.

 ### Experiment: Advanced Citation with ContextCite